-There are several different types of echocardiogram your doctor may use.
+There are several different types of echocardiograms.

 This is the most common type of echocardiography.
-It is painless and noninvasive.

 A device called a transducer will be placed on your chest over your heart.
 The transducer sends ultrasound waves through your chest toward your heart.
 A computer interprets the sound waves as they bounce back to the transducer.
 This produces the live images that are shown on a monitor.